nsgomez/scion/README.md

 # Scion · a Maxis framework implementation

 **Scion** is an implementation of the GZCOM/RZCOM framework used by SimCity 4 and The Sims 2.
-Its goal is to produce binary output identical to the framework used in SimCity 4 Deluxe Edition: when compiled for Windows with the right toolset and options, the assembly should match.
+Its main goal is to achieve functional parity with the framework used in SimCity 4 Deluxe Edition.
+As a stretch goal, it also tries, where possible, to produce identical machine code, such that the assembly matches when compiled for Windows with the right toolset and options.

 After the framework is finished, I'd like to use Scion to reverse-engineer SimCity 4 itself in the same vein as other open-source game projects (e.g. OpenTTD, OpenRCT2).